 Facing Overwhelm as an Adult

 You know that there is much to do, but you can’t seem to bring yourself to do any of the tasks at hand.
 Is there a reason to worry?
 Maybe not.
 Maybe you just woke up on the wrong side of the bed.
 Maybe it will pass.
-When it persists, however, to the point of affecting your life and work, heed the signs—you could be facing overwhelm.
+When avoidance persists, however, to the point of affecting your life and work, you may be extremely overwhelmed and perhaps even on your way to burnout.

 Annie Wright, in an article posted in The Mighty, says that “life can feel hard.
 Really hard sometimes.
 The daily stuff of our own individual lives—the Adulting and Humaning we’re all called upon to do each and every waking day—isn’t always fun, glamorous or easy.”
 Being an adult can be very challenging.
 You have many responsibilities and goals, and a time frame to meet them.

-Achieving your goals can be more difficult when you are overwhelmed, especially when an emotional condition is aggravating the feeling.
-To face and survive adult overwhelm with success, reach out to a professional; counseling can help.
+Achieving your goals can be more difficult when you are feeling overwhelmed, especially if you are also dealing with mental health symptoms.
+Counseling can help you to face and survive adult overwhelm with success.

 Behind Adult Overwhelm

-Being an adult has its advantages, but it also comes with a lot of challenges and responsibilities toward yourself, others, and your job or career.
-Those responsibilities can motivate you to be better, or they can curtail or cramp your freedom and choices.
-As an adult, you must have realized that life is short, so you want to accomplish your goals as soon as possible.
-That, however, can add more pressure on you.
+Being an adult has its advantages, but it also comes with a lot of challenges and responsibilities.
+There are so many tasks involved in taking care of yourself, others, your home and your career.
+These responsibilities can motivate you AND they can overwhelm you.
+Life is short, so you may find yourself wanting to accomplish your goals as soon as possible.
+That, however, can add even more pressure on you.

 Part of becoming an adult is the opportunity to develop a deeper sensitivity, which can make you vulnerable to the frailties of human nature.
 Dr. Irvin Yalom, author of Existential Psychotherapy, says humans have four ultimate concerns: death, freedom and responsibility, isolation, and meaninglessness.
-These are the things that can disable your ability to adjust to changes and challenges that come into your life.
+These concerns can be much like our responsibilities, motivating us or truly leaving us feeling paralyzed by overwhelm.
+There is of course a lot of middle ground, though most of us find ourselves struggling with extremes.

 Being responsible for the important people and things in your life can be overwhelming.
 Having a perfectionist, ambitious, or overzealous attitude can make you more vulnerable to emotional overwhelm.
 Negative life transitions like losing someone very dear can bring about overwhelm.

-Furthermore, not all overpowering life transitions are negative; any change or challenge that demands time and attention can overwhelm you.
-Even positive changes—marriage, job promotion, a fast-growing business, or the birth of a child—may contribute to overwhelm, when they happen simultaneously or one after the other.
-Feeling overwhelmed can drain you of pleasure and enthusiasm, canceling productivity and obscuring the meaning of your life.
-Note that “meaninglessness” is another human frailty that can make you prone to overwhelm.
+Furthermore, not all significant life transitions are negative; any change or challenge that demands time and attention can overwhelm you.
+Even positive changes—marriage, job promotion, a fast-growing business, or the birth of a child—may contribute to overwhelm.
+Feeling overwhelmed can drain you of joy and enthusiasm, decreasing productivity and making it difficult to see meaning in your life.
+Feeling that things are meaningless can also make you more prone to overwhelm.

 The Impact of Overwhelm